DougBeney/jekyll-pug/README.md

 Finally be able to code with [Pug](https://github.com/pugjs/pug) on [Jekyll](http://github.com/mojombo/jekyll).

-Created by Doug Beney.

-If you enjoy this project, do [sign up for my email list](http://jekyll-pug.dougie.io/) to receive info on other plugins and tools I create for Jekyll.
+If you enjoy this project and want to stay on the radar of other open-source projects I create, do [sign up for the Open App Library newsletter](https://openapplibrary.org/newsletter/).

-[**Have a Jekyll-Pug website you are proud of?
-Share it here!**](https://github.com/DougBeney/jekyll-pug/issues/6) It is preferred, but optional, that the website you share has publicly-available source code.

 ## Jekyll-Pug vs. Jekyll-Bliss

+Here are the essential differences:

+- Jekyll-Pug is a regular Jekyll plugin.
+- Jekyll-Bliss is a wrapper that allows you to easily compile a Jekyll website that uses Pug files.
+- Jekyll-Bliss is faster.
+- Jekyll-Bliss still has a bit of work to be completed while Jekyll-Pug is basically finished.

 [jekyll-bliss]: https://gitlab.com/DougBeney/Jekyll-Bliss